The Threshold Practice

 Together we explore clinical material, transference and countertransference, ethical edges, endings, and the impact of trauma, culture, and identity on the work.
 The process may include reflective dialogue, writing, or experiential approaches — not as techniques to perform, but as ways of deepening clinical understanding and presence.

-Supervision can also be a space for thinking and learning: a place to develop ideas, reflect on practice, and shape writing, teaching, or research that emerges from the work.
+Supervision can also be a space for thinking and learning — a place to develop ideas, reflect on practice, and shape writing, teaching, or research that emerges from the work.

 How the Work Begins

 Reaching out for therapy or supervision can feel like crossing a threshold in itself.
+Here's how it usually starts.

-These calls usually last around 15 minutes and can take place by phone or video.
-There is no pressure — just a chance to make initial contact.
+1. Get in touch.
+Send a short message about what's bringing you here, or book a brief introductory call.
+These calls last around 15 minutes and take place by phone or video.
+There's no pressure — just a chance to make initial contact.

 Fees